cosmodesi/desi-y1-kp45/FiducialCosmology/README.md

 - mocktype: cubic, cutsky
 - tracer: lrg, elg, qso
 - whichmocks: firstgen, sv3
+- true cosmology: 000, 003, 004 (cosmology from the simulation)
+- grid cosmology: 000, 001, 002, 003, 004 (cosmology for the redshift to distance relation)
 - phase: an integer from 0 to 25 for c000 and from 0 to 5 for c003 and c004.
-- true cosmology (optional): 000, 003, 004 (cosmology from the simulation)
-- grid cosmology (optional): 000, 001, 002, 003, 004 (cosmology for the redshift to distance relation)

 For cutsky mocks you additionally need:
 - zbin: 0, 1, 2